victorcouste/minikube-starburst-demo/README.md

 - Update [mini-starburst.sh](mini-starburst.sh) with these credentials.
 - In mini-starburst.sh you can also update Starburst Enterprise version to be deployed.
 - Go through the requirements section below to make sure you have all the dependencies before starting.
+- Sorry, tested only on Mac so maybe some issues on other OS.

 ## Requirements
 - minikube - [Installation instructions](https://minikube.sigs.k8s.io/docs/start) (no need to start a cluster)